SomethinTechie/tic-tac-toe-react/README.md

 Usage
 Open your web browser and navigate to http://localhost:3000.
-Play Tic-Tac-Toe against another player.
+Play Tic-Tac-Toe against an AI foe.
 View game history and results.
 Explore the API endpoints at http://localhost:8000/api.
 API Documentation